 "Now, after almost a decade, the legend that is Bettye LaVette has teamed up with producer Joe Henry once again and the result is a stunning new album, Worthy, featuring 11 songs composed by writers such as Mick Jagger & Keith Richards, Bob Dylan, John Lennon & Paul McCartney, Mickey Newbury, Beth Nielsen Chapman & Mary Gauthier (who wrote the album title track) and Joe Henry among others.
 As Joe Henry states; "With every song on Worthy, Bettye finds the thread that first will unravel it.
 Then she stitches it all back together until it fits her taut frame and fierce stride, until it bends to meet her, until each song’s story is somehow, miraculously, telling her own”.
 Worthy is a supreme achievement from a uniquely gifted performer." - Cherry Red Records

-Bettye Lavette is starting 2015 with a big bang.
-The inimitable and legendary R&B songstress is coming out with a new album, WORTHY, on January 27 and on a new label — Cherry Red (distributed in the US by MVD Entertainment).
-Worthy reunites her with Joe Henry, this time around with the two of them co-producing.
+Bettye LaVette is starting 2015 with a big bang.
+The inimitable and legendary R&B songstress is releasing a new album, 'WORTHY', on January 27, and on a new label — Cherry Red (distributed in the US by MVD Entertainment).
+Worthy reunites her with Joe Henry, this time with both of them co-producing.

 Bettye will be world premiering selections from Worthy at the renowned Café Carlyle in New York City starting January 27-31 and again February 3-7 (celebrating her 69th birthday at the show on the 29th).
 The prestigious residency kicks off a 4 month promotional tour of North America, the UK, and Europe, including stops in Chicago, Los Angeles, San Francisco, London, Paris, and Amsterdam.